The Global Market

 The Role of America’s Future Workforce

 The Worldwide Workers Program focuses on assisting skilled international workers who have come to the United States.
-We work towards diminishing the barriers between international workers and future employers.
-Our Fellows benefit from the strong connections we have made with employers throughout the Washington, DC metro area and are placed in an internship that best suits their skill-sets and career interests.
+We work towards eliminating the barriers between international workers and future employers.
+Our Fellows benefit from the strong connections we have made with employers throughout the Washington, DC metropolitan area and are placed in an internship that best suits their skill-sets and career interests.
 The invaluable experience and connections made by our Worldwide Worker Fellows during their internships provide them with a foundation upon which they can build a successful career.
 As with all our other programs, these fellows receive support throughout the entire training and undergo rigorous post-program planning so that they may meet our organization-wide goals and:

 Cut the average job search time of 12 weeks in half and secure employment in less than six weeks